sfwnisme/school-management-system/README.md

     - focus-visible color red-800
     - focus-visible outline color red-200

+## What I've done today

 ### Tu 20/08/2024

-- created `Button, Input, Dynamic navbar` UI components
+- [x] created `Button, Input, Dynamic navbar` UI components
-- I needed to share the dynamic navbar between the home `"/"` routes and the `'/dashboard/**` routes, So it was confusing to handle the navbar that was displayed in the `Drawer.tsx` UI component of the dashboard and the main `layout.tsx` of the nextjs root, because it will duplicate if I navigate to `/dashboard/**`, However I found out that I should use the following file structure to manage the layout as I want:
+- [x] I needed to share the dynamic navbar between the home `"/"` routes and the `'/dashboard/**` routes, So it was confusing to handle the navbar that was displayed in the `Drawer.tsx` UI component of the dashboard and the main `layout.tsx` of the nextjs root, because it will duplicate if I navigate to `/dashboard/**`, However I found out that I should use the following file structure to manage the layout as I want:

   ```text
   /app